 And if it’s the periphery I’m looking at instead, it goes vice versa, and my energy moves AWAY from the centre.
 It now zooms in on the outskirts which means I often miss things in front.

 All thru my childhood, I was told that I had a concentration problem, even to the point of medications popping up.
 Yet it was only in these last few years that my fascination skyrocketed, as I’m now totally absorbed in the invisible specs behind focus and concentration.
 Which, some have said in their ways… Lee, it’s a quest too little, too late!

 When I focus on something, I create a smaller container around my seeing energy and cordon off any distractions that might break the perimeter.
 Next, I zoom in and begin a process of filtering the finer translations and interpretations of detailed knowledge within that scope.

-If successful, it means, I record a well-catalogued branch of information to clearly recall and act upon, in future scenarios.
+If successful, I’ve recorded a well-catalogued branch of information to clearly recall and act upon in future scenarios.

-For example, I might be listening to someone speak or reading instructions from the web, and this ‘fine-tuning’ preps my behaviour into a skill or program for later use.
+For example, I might be reading instructions from the web or listening to a peer speak, and this ‘fine-tuning’ preps my behaviour into a skill or program for later use.

-In theory, sure, it sounds easy to enough to handle.
+In theory, sure, it sounds easy enough to handle.
 I’ll focus on this and that, etc. However, success can be miles away if I’m always patching up breaches along the border.
-Quite often, distractions come in and tug away at my attention.
+Quite often, distractions sneak in and tug away at my attention.